-Other financial products or services that may be protected by Australian Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. credit laws include A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. contracts for the supply of goods, mortgages, guarantees, terms contracts for the sale of land and pawn broking contracts.
+Other financial products or services that may be protected by Australian consumer credit laws include lease contracts for the supply of goods, mortgages, guarantees, terms contracts for the sale of land and pawn broking contracts.

 Consumer protections under Australian Credit Law

 The NCC is very similar to the Uniform Credit Code (‘Old Code’), which was the main consumer credit law before 1 July 2010.
-The Old Code commenced on 1 November 1996 and still has limited application to some contracts entered into before the NCC commenced (for discussion of transitional arrangements, see ‘What credit contracts are regulated by the NCC?’, below).
+The Old Code commenced on 1 November 1996 and still has limited application to some contracts entered into before the NCC commenced (for discussion of transitional arrangements, see ‘What credit contracts are regulated by the NCC?’ in ‘What is a credit contract?‘).

 Guidance on credit law can be found in the various regulatory guides published by the Australian Securities and Investments Commission (ASIC) (see https://asic.gov.au/rg).